 As a guest teacher at a church, I taught on God’s plan for the money we have been given.
 Afterward, the pastor came up to me and thanked me for teaching about money.
 He said that he hated teaching about finances and typically avoided it.
 Unfortunately, I know that he is not alone.

-Money is a sensitive topic, often because so many people either manage it poorly or are way too attached to it.
-And even though Jesus taught much about money, it is somewhat a taboo topic for church leaders.
+Money is a sensitive topic, in large part because so many people either manage it poorly or are way too attached to it.
+And even though Jesus focused much of His teaching on money, it is somewhat a taboo topic for church leaders.
 Why do church leaders avoid the topic of money?

 Here are six reasons why church leaders are afraid to talk about money: